christian-dale/christiandale/posts/php8.md

+---
+{
+    "title": "4 major new features in PHP 8", "description": "With the release of PHP 8, there are a number of new and powerful features that can help simplify and improve your codebase, so let's get right to it.", "date": "2021-01-24",
+    "dateUpdate": "2021-01-24",
+    "permalink": "php8",
+    "lang": "en",
+    "draft": false,
+    "categories": ["programming", "php"],
+    "image": "/assets/img/blog/php8.png",
+    "attrib": "Logo by Colin Viebrock, [CC BY SA](https://creativecommons.org/licenses/by-sa/4.0/)."
+}
+---

 With the release of PHP 8, there are a number of new and powerful features that can help simplify and improve your codebase, so let's get right to it.
 These are in no particular order.